Bingham Consolidated Mining Company

 When it opened in 1901, Bingham Consolidated's smelter was the second copper smelter in the Salt Lake City area.
 Its fires "will be extinguished within the next few hours."
 The Utah Consolidated's Highland Boy smelter had been the first copper smelter (opened in 1899), and the United States smelter was the third.
 Judge Marshall's decree was to take effect on January 6, 1908, shutting down all smelters in Salt Lake Valley due to sulfur and arsenic emissions causing damage to farmers' crops.
 (Deseret News, December 24, 1907)

-(Additional information about the Salt Lake valley smelter smoke case can be found in Michael Church's excellent article "Smoke Farming: Smelting and Agricultural Reform in Utah, 1900-1945" in Utah Historical Quarterly, Volume 72, Number 3, Summer 2004) (Download as a PDF; link may become obsolete)
+(Additional information about the Salt Lake valley smelter smoke case can be found in Michael Church's excellent article "Smoke Farming: Smelting and Agricultural Reform in Utah, 1900-1945" in Utah Historical Quarterly, Volume 72, Number 3, Summer 2004)

 (Although there was very little coverage in the local newspapers, the smelter smoke suit likely included a financial settlement for the farmers from the smelting companies.
 This sudden financial drain was likely the cause of the failure of Bingham Consolidated Mining and Smelting Company in late 1907.
 Or, maybe the company declared bankruptcy to avoid having to pay any such settlement.
 More research is needed.)